tesujimath/beancount-parser-lima/beancount-parser-lima/README.md

 ### Work in progress

-The [parser tests from Beancount itself](https://github.com/beancount/beancount/blob/master/beancount/cparser/parser_test.cc) were split out into auto-test-cases and auto-test-cases.partial from where they will be moved into test-cases.
+The [parser tests from Beancount itself](https://github.com/beancount/beancount/blob/master/beancount/cparser/parser_test.cc) were split out into test-cases.
+Still some in test-cases-todo (not tested yet), and others in test-cases-unsupported.

 A quick visual classification was done to split out tests which may require a little more work.